candlepin/candlepin.github.io/presentations/pki-crash-course/2-pki.md

 - CRLs are ASN.1 lists of revoked certificate serial numbers and digitally signed by the CAs
 - Weakness is that clients have to check the CRL!
-- Other revocation mechanism is *Online Certificate Status Protocol* (OCSP)
 - Validity periods on certificates keep the CRL from growing without bound
+- Other revocation mechanism is *Online Certificate Status Protocol* (OCSP) where a client connects a third-party server (usually run by the CA) to ask if the certificate in question is still valid.

 Note:
 Digitally signing CRLs allows CAs to serve them over HTTP.
 Why?
 If they